More Than a Room for the Night

 At Catholic Charities Boston, our shelters provide a safe place to sleep for families and individuals in need–and much more.

+Catholic Charities provides both temporary and permanent supportive residences for families and individuals working to get back on their feet and under their own roof.
 Each program is staffed 24/7 with qualified and trained workers to help provide safety and consistency to families and/or individuals who have most often experienced trauma, homelessness, food insecurity and abuse or neglect.

 Case Managers assess the needs of the guests and together they determine the best path to rebuild, strengthen their families, and move toward self-sufficiency.